Murtu1609/TerraformAzureHub/README.md

 #you may use the below provider block or create your own

-#copy below code into a .tf file and run terraform init, terraform validate and terraform apply
+#copy below code into a .tf file, edit the variables and csv files as per your requirement and run terraform init, terraform validate and terraform apply

 ```
 provider "azurerm" {